ARSENAL: Automatic Requirements Specification Extraction from Natural Language: Evaluation

-There is no TD between ``write'' and ``access'', so everything that follows further down that dependency tree is missing from the generated formula.
+Since there is no TD between ``write'' and ``access'', everything that follows in the dependency tree is missing from the formula.
 This can be fixed by adding a preprocessing entry that treats ``write access'' as an n-gram in this domain.